Convex bodies and multiplicities of ideals: Introduction

 { We would like to point out that the construction of $\Gamma(\a_\bullet)$ is an analogue of the construction of the Newton-Okounkov body of a linear system on an algebraic variety (see \cite{Okounkov-log-concave}, \cite{Okounkov-Brunn-Mink}, \cite{KKh-Annals}, \cite{LM}).
 In fact, the approach and results in the present paper are analogous to the approach and results in \cite{KKh-Annals} regarding the asymptotic behavior of Hilbert functions of a general class of graded algebras.
 In the present manuscript we also deal with certain graded algebras (i.e. $\m$-primary graded sequences of subspaces) but instead of dimension of graded pieces we are interested in the codimension (i.e. dimension of $R / \a_k$), that is why in our main theorem (Theorem \ref{th-multi-ideal-covol}) the covolume of a convex region appears as opposed to the volume of a convex body (\cite[Theorem 2.31]{KKh-Annals}).
-Also our Theorem \ref{th-multi-ideal-covol} generalizes \cite[Corollary 3.2]{KKh-Annals} which gives a formula for the degree of a projective variety $X$ in terms of the volume of its corresponding Newton-Okounkov body, because the Hilbert function of a projective variety $X$ can be regarded as the Hilbert-Samuel function of the affine cone over $X$ at the origin.}
+Also our Theorem \ref{th-multi-ideal-covol} generalizes \cite[Corollary 3.2]{KKh-Annals} which gives a formula for the degree of a projective variety $X$ in terms of the volume of its corresponding Newton-Okounkov body, because the Hilbert function of a projective variety $X$ can be regarded as the difference derivative of the Hilbert-Samuel function of the affine cone over $X$ at the origin and hence has the same leading coefficient.}

 On the other hand, the construction of $\Gamma(\a)$ generalizes the notion of the Newton diagram of a power series (see \cite{Kushnirenko} and \cite[Section 12.7]{AVG}).
 To a monomial ideal in a polynomial ring (or a power series ring), i.e. an ideal generated by monomials, one can associate its (unbounded) {\it Newton polyhedron}.
 It is the convex hull of the exponents of the monomials appearing in the ideal.
 The {\it Newton diagram} of a monomial ideal is the union of the bounded faces of the Newton polyhedron.
 One can see that for a monomial ideal $\a$, the convex region $\Gamma(\a)$ coincides with its Newton polyhedron (Theorem \ref{th-covol-monomial}).
 The main theorem in this manuscript (Theorem \ref{th-multi-ideal-covol}) for the case of monomial ideals recovers the local case of the well-known theorem of Bernstein-Kushnirenko, about computing the multiplicity at the origin of a system $f_1(x) = \cdots = f_n(x) = 0$ where the $f_i$ are generic functions from $\m$-primary monomial ideals (see Section \ref{sec-monomial-ideal} and \cite[Section 12.7]{AVG}).